 My daughter needs a haircut.
-Her hair is LONG, but oh so beautiful, a pretty golden blonde that I want to bottle up for myself.
-She always wants to wear it down, but I usually put it up in a ponytail to keep it out of her face, because it tangles so easily.
+Her hair is long and beautiful, a pretty golden blonde that I want to bottle up for myself.
+She always begs to wear it down, but I usually put it up in a ponytail to keep it out of her face.
 The other day, I surprised her and told her to bring me a headband instead of a ponytail holder.
 I brushed out her beautiful hair, put on the headband, and told her that’s how she was wearing it to school.
 She looked in the mirror, her face lit up, and she said, “I love myself mama.”
 Her words caught me off guard because they were so innocent and pure so I asked her to repeat them. ”I love myself.”
 Then she skipped out of the room beaming.
 I wanted to cry out of love for her.

 Why is it so hard for us to love ourselves?
 I am not talking about a narcissistic, obsession.
 I mean an authentic acceptance of who we are in our own skin.
 Almost all of us struggle with so much insecurity, sometimes spilling over into self-loathing.
-I would imagine that even the most gorgeous women in the world have things they would change and even many who seem to love themselves so much are compensating for something.
+I would imagine that even the most gorgeous women in the world have things they would change.
+Even many who seem to love themselves so much are compensating for something.
 And yet, despite what the media tells us, or what others around us say, we are each so beautiful.
-I cannot tell you the joy it brought to my heart hearing my daughter say those words.

 It made me think how our Father must desire that we, his sons and daughter, love ourselves.
 Psalm 139:6 says,